IABTechLab/uid2-client-java/README.md

 * Send this identity as a JSON string back to the client (to use in the [identity field](https://unifiedid.com/docs/sdks/client-side-identity#initopts-object-void)) using the following:

-    `tokenGenerateResponse.getIdentityJsonString()` //Note: this method returns null if the user has opted out, so be sure to handle that case.
+    `tokenGenerateResponse.getIdentityJsonString() //Note: this method returns null if the user has opted out, so be sure to handle that case.`

 #### Server-Only Integration

 If you're using server-only integration (see [Publisher Integration Guide, Server-Only](https://unifiedid.com/docs/guides/custom-publisher-integration)):

 1. Store this identity as a JSON string in the user's session, using: `tokenGenerateResponse.getIdentityJsonString()`.
-This method will return null if the user has opted out, so be sure to handle that case.
+This method returns null if the user has opted out, so be sure to handle that case.
 2. To retrieve the user's UID2 token, use:

    ```